icgrp/bert/docs/tutorials/sdksetup.md

 ![Example of new application project](../images/newproject.png)

 Then, browse to the .hdf file in your working directory (you copied above) in the 'Target Hardware Specification' field.
 It will then fill in the hardware projct name based on that.

+AMD: *I think you need to add: Now click finish.'
+Then another apply or finish.
+I was looking for the stuff on the left side that doesn't come up until you complete out of these things you are in.*

 ![Example of new application project](../images/newplatform.png)